It’s time for something new!

 from the single “Cling Cling”

 “DISPLAY” might just be one of my favorite B-sides, since it’s extremely catchy and nothing more; yet, upon further listens, there’s just something remarkable about the song.
 It opens to what almost feels like the beginning of an epic before we are thrust into the pops of synth to what can only be described as the speedy transport to a different world.
 It gets frantic, and suddenly… fuuuuuuu~ Now, if you can sort of ignore the Engrish that is heavy on this track, then you are in for adventure with “DISPLAY” feeling like fight music from left to right in its chorus.
 It’s filled with power in every part of its being, from build-up to chorus.
-Tied-in with Panasonic’s introduction of 4K televisions, “DISPLAY” is the 4K track of your eyes and is worth every cent of purchase. ⬛
+Tied-in with Panasonic’s introduction of 4K televisions, “DISPLAY” is the 4K track of your ears and is worth every cent of purchase. ⬛

 Perfect Star Perfect Style